vercel/next.js/docs/basic-features/data-fetching/get-static-props.md

 }
 ```

-> Note that irrespective of rendering type, any `props` will be passed to the page component and can be viewed on the client-side in the initial HTML.
+> **Note**: that irrespective of rendering type, any `props` will be passed to the page component and can be viewed on the client-side in the initial HTML.
 This is to allow the page to be [hydrated](https://react.dev/reference/react-dom/hydrate) correctly.
 Make sure that you don't pass any sensitive information that shouldn't be available on the client in `props`.

 ## When should I use getStaticProps?